ryanfiller/portfolio-gatsby/src/content/blog/css-in-js.md

 published: true
 ---

 SCSS is magical.
-As someone who came into web development through the front end, seeing things like nesting, variables, and mixins was a game changer for me.
-With the addition of learning <a href="http://getbem.com/" target="_blank">BEM</a> gone were the days of having a monolithic, hundreds-of-lines-long .css file and I was well on my way to writing maintainable component libraries.
+As someone who learned web development through the front end, seeing things like nesting, variables, and mixins were game changers for me.
+With the addition of learning <a href="http://getbem.com/" target="_blank">BEM</a> — gone were the days of having a monolithic, hundreds-of-lines-long .css file and a new age of writing maintainable component libraries was laid out in front of me.

-Fast forward a few years and I was in the middle of converting my personal site from <a href="https://jekyllrb.com/" target="_blank">Jekyll</a> to <a href="https://www.gatsbyjs.org/" target="_blank">Gatsby</a>.
-CSS-in-JS is a divisive issue in the web-dev community right now, so I decided to try out <a href="https://www.styled-components.com/" target="_blank">💅&nbspStyled-Components</a> in order to have more of an informed opinion on it.
+Fast forward a few years to when I was in the middle of converting my personal site from <a href="https://jekyllrb.com/" target="_blank">Jekyll</a> to <a href="https://www.gatsbyjs.org/" target="_blank">Gatsby</a>.
+CSS-in-JS is a divisive issue in the web-dev community right now, so I decided to try out <a href="https://www.styled-components.com/" target="_blank">💅&nbspStyled-Components</a> in order to have a more informed opinion.

 The internet probably doesn't need another hot take on which approach is better, but here comes one anyways.

-## The Alure of Switching in the First Place
+## The Allure of JavaScript in the First Place

-One of the first concept you learn when getting into maintainability and best practices is to separate your concerns.
+One of the first concepts you learn when getting into maintainability and best practices is to separate your concerns.
 You don't want your frontend code mixed in with your backend logic, your content mixed with your display templates, or your styles mixed in with your structural markup.

 But is that last part really still true?

 One thing React <a href="https://reactjs.org/docs/components-and-props.html" target="_blank">stresses in its documentation</a> is to think in components.
 This means often times you <em>will</em> have logic on when to display components and onClick handlers in the same file as your JSX.
 What makes styles different?
 If you're concern is the overall display, why have these rules live across multiple files?

 And to the point of having display logic already in your JSX files, why not go one step further with this?
-Having to set something to `display: none` because you want to not show it at a certain size always felt kind of lame to me.
-I'm sure this has performance implications because the browser still has to parse this markup before deciding not to render it, and the markup does still exist on the page.
-I'm also pretty sure if you're in a situation where you have both a desktop and mobile version of a component in the markup, seeing both on the page while using a screenreader is somewhat of an accessibility concern.
+Having to style something as `display: none` because you want to hide it at a certain size always felt kind of lame to me.
+I'm sure this has performance implications as well, because the browser still has to parse this markup before deciding not to render it, and the markup still exists in the DOM.
+I'm also pretty sure if you're in a situation where you have both a desktop and mobile version of a component in the markup, encountering both on the page while using a screenreader is somewhat of an accessibility concern.

 In my project I have a config.js file that looks mostly like this: